 For UK grantmakers, we have developed the 360Giving Standard for this purpose.
-We use this Standard to make sure that when all your data is linked to the 360Giving Registry, it can be easily “read” by different applications.
-This is how we make sure that when you use the data, the results that come up can be compared.
+We use this Standard to make sure that all your data is linked and can be easily “read” by different applications and users.
+This is how we make sure that when you use the data, the results that come up can be compared and are reliable.

 The 360Giving data standard is: